MicrosoftDocs/win32/desktop-src/Msi/product-sourcelistclearsource.md

-﻿---
+---
-Description: 'The SourceListClearSource method removes a network or URL source.
+Description: The SourceListClearSource method removes a network or URL source.
 Accepts Type, the source type, and SourcePath, the source path, as parameters to be removed.
-This method calls the MsiSourceListClearSource.' ms.assetid: 'a55676d4-795d-4ffe-8621-ef47c16a936c'
+This method calls the MsiSourceListClearSource. ms.assetid: a55676d4-795d-4ffe-8621-ef47c16a936c
-title: 'Product.SourceListClearSource method'
+title: Product.SourceListClearSource method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Product.SourceListClearSource method

 The **SourceListClearSource** method removes a network or URL source.
 Accepts *Type*, the source type, and *SourcePath*, the source path, as parameters to be removed.
-This method calls the [**MsiSourceListClearSource**](msisourcelistclearsource.md).
+This method calls the [**MsiSourceListClearSource**](/windows/win32/Msi/nf-msi-msisourcelistclearsourcea?branch=master).

 ## Syntax